mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 Few criminals survived expulsion and some who did seem to have formed a group that became the nucleus of the Irklan.
-The derivation of their name is not certain but Iraklion means ‘band of brothers’ in one of the early dialects of Rhylanor, from which many settlers of Menorb had their origins.
+The derivation of their name is not certain but Iraklion means 'band of brothers' in one of the early dialects of Rhylanor, from which many settlers of Menorb had their origins.
 This is the suspected root of the name.